-When the digital advertising era first dawned, most publishers started out monetizing their remnant space on the websites by serving image ads, text ads, or link ads.
+When the digital advertising era first dawned, most publishers started monetizing their remnant space on their websites by serving image, text, or link ads.
 Little by little, the publishers became more digitally savvy.
 And as their monetization efforts evolved with time, so did the digital advertising methods, formats, and technologies.

-Today, publishers can display a wide variety of ad formats from traditional banners to rich media to video ads on their websites.
-Because now, people don’t just want the content to be read, they prefer content to be in the form of video.
+Today, publishers can display various ad formats on their websites, from traditional banners to rich media to video ads.
+Because now, people don’t just want the content to be read; they prefer content to be video.

-In 2020, 59.4% of total internet users are consuming video content, and the percentage share of video content is going to grow in the future.
 Due to the higher engagement rate of videos, it has become a new format of choice for publishers and advertisers.
+Statista says,

-“US advertisers will spend more than 34 billion dollars on video advertising this year.”
+“U.S. advertisers will spend 78.45 billion dollars on video advertising this year.”

 So, to help you get started with video advertising, we have collected all the relevant information so that you can get answers to all the questions in one place.